-\paragraph{Heisenberg model} Top to bottom, the second column of Fig.~\ref{Fig:3_DynamicalAverages} shows the time averages of (b) $\braket{\sigma_{z}^{1}}$ values, (e) PRs, (h) sub-system entropies for the first qubits, and simulation fidelities for the system sizes given in the Fig.~\ref{Fig:3_DynamicalAverages}~(e) and for $t = 50~(2\pi g^{-1})$.
-The threshold position is still largely independent of system size, but identification of the threshold from these time-averaged quantities is more subtle, due to initial-state effects discussed in Sec.~\ref{Sec:quasiperiod}.
-In appendix~\ref{App:HeisenbergAppendix_initialState}, we provide the time averaging and error analyses for various types of initial states, and they show that the significant pre-threshold deviation here reflects the fact that some initial state choices result in large Trotter errors before the threshold.
-In connection with this point, for the same system sizes considered here, we also carry out eigenvector statistics analyses in Sec.~\ref{Sec:QChaosOnset}, which show that \emph{global} signatures (i.e., independent of initial state) of the Trotter step unitaries still show the same sharp threshold.
-An additional note here is that the two-qubit case does not have any Trotter errors, so it exactly follows the ideal dynamics, resulting in a unit simulation fidelity (yellow line in Fig.~\ref{Fig:3_DynamicalAverages}~(k)), even though the other time-averaged quantities still suffer from sampling effects at large steps.
+\paragraph{Heisenberg model} The second column of Fig.~\ref{Fig:4_DynamicalAverages} shows the time averages of (b) $\braket{\sigma_{z}^{1}}$ values and (e) simulation fidelities for the system sizes given in the Fig.~\ref{Fig:4_DynamicalAverages}~(b), and for $t = 50~(2\pi g^{-1})$.
+The threshold position is again largely independent of system size, but identification of the threshold from these time-averaged quantities is more subtle, due to initial-state effects discussed in Sec.~\ref{Sec:quasiperiod}.
+In Appendix~\ref{App:HeisenbergAppendix_initialState}, we provide time averaging and error analyses for various types of initial states, confirming that different initial state choices with varying amounts of pre-threshold Trotter errors still show similar changes in behaviour at a shared threshold.
+In addition, for the same system sizes considered here, our analyses of eigenvector statistics in Sec.~\ref{Sec:QChaosOnset} show that \emph{global} signatures of the full Trotter step unitaries (that is, encompassing all initial states) also show the same distinctive threshold.
+Note that the two-qubit case has unit simulation fidelity (yellow line in Fig.~\ref{Fig:4_DynamicalAverages}~(e)), because it has no Trotter errors, even though time-averaged quantities still exhibit sampling errors at large steps.